 The nature of the terms of the life insurance contracts written is such that certain external variables can be identified on which related cash flows for claim payments depend.
-The tables below provide an overview of the key variables upon which the amount of related cash flows are dependent.
+The table below provides an overview of the key variables upon which the amount of related cash flows are dependent.